Chandan72/AI_CODE_MENTOR/readme.md

-- FastAPI is the framework we'll use to build our API -Uvicorn is the server that will run our Fastapi application -so we have to install that "pip install fastapi "uvicorn[standard]"
+- FastAPI is the framework we'll use to build our API -Uvicorn is the server that will run our Fastapi application -so we have to install that "pip install fastapi "uvicorn[standard]" -now i am going to set up environment for google gemini api -for that "pip install google-generativeai python-dotenv -Create the .env file to securly add the gemini api key -now come to build the endpoint for analysis